openstack-archive/instack-undercloud/docker/README.md

 Running the instack-virt-setup Docker image
 -------------------------------------------

+1. Pre-requisites.

+        # Run these commands as root
+        yum install docker-io qemu-kvm
+        modprobe kvm
+        modprobe openvswitch
+        systemctl start docker

 1. Pull the image from the docker registry.

+        # Run these commands as root
         docker pull slagle/instack-virt

 1. Create a directory on your docker host to mount into the container for storage.
 This directory should have at least 30GB free.

+        # Run these commands as root
         mkdir -p /storage/docker/lib/instack-virt-environment

 1. Start the container.
 The container must be started with --privileged so that libvirt